rxerium/rxerium/README.md

 I'm a Cyber Security Analyst based in London, United Kingdom.

-- 🔭 I’m currently working on various security projects and BASH scripts to automate my workflows.
+- 🔭 I’m currently working on various security projects and BASH and python scripts to automate my workflows
-- 🏠 I'm currently building out my Home Lab
+- 🏠 At the moment I'm building out my [homelab](https://github.com/rxerium/rishi-homeLab)
 - 🌱 I’m always looking for something new to try out and learn.
 - 📫 Lets connect on one of the below platforms:
   - Email: rishi@rxerium.com